Icepenguins101/charms-bar-port/README.md

 A: No. They are DEVELOPER builds, as the developer builds are not meant to be used as final products.
 <br />
 <br />
-Q: How can I disable the Charms Bar hot corners without closing the program?
+Q: How can I disable the Charms Bar hot corners without closing the program?<br />
 A: This requires fiddling with the registry.
 I am not responsible if you mess up your system.
 <br />
 1. Press the “WIN+R” key combination to launch the Run dialog box, then type regedit and press enter.
 It’ll open the Registry Editor, and go to following key: HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\ImmersiveShell\